Howard R. Davies

 Howard R. Davies (27 June 1895 – 3 January 1973), was an English motorcycle racing champion, motorcycle designer and originator of the 'HRD' marque which later became Vincent-HRD motorcycles.
 He died in January 1973.

 Early life

 Howard Raymond Davies was born at 351 Ladypool Road, Balsall Heath, Birmingham.
-His parents, Frank and Bertha, then moved to Wolverhampton where Howard attended Wolverhampton Municipal Grammar School.
+His parents, Frank and Bertha, then moved to Wolverhampton where Howard attended Wolverhampton Higher Grade School.
 He was a good swimmer, won swimming medals, rode horses and hunted, and drummed in a band.

 When Davies left school he became an apprentice with AJS.
 He gained motorcycle building experience, but really wanted to go racing.
 AJS were fully occupied filling orders at the time and racing had no priority.
 Sunbeam had a good racing team, but had a no-staff-poaching agreement with AJS, so Davies moved to Clyno as a tester, and shortly thereafter moved to Sunbeam.

 Racing for Sunbeam

 The Sunbeam team of 1914 consisted of Tommy de la Hay, Vernon Busby, Howard Davies, and Charlie Noakes.
 Howard was entered in the Scottish Six Days Trial on a 6 hp AJS V-twin combination.
 He did well initially, but damaged his frame on the fourth day.
 He stayed for the rest of the event, but found on his return to work that such behaviour was not tolerated, and was sacked.

 Davies worked briefly for Diamond before managing to find his way back to Sunbeam.
 He was then entered for the Senior race at the 1914 Isle of Man Tourist Trophy (TT).
 He finished in second place, and Sunbeam won the team prize.
 He did well in other events that year, like the Coventry and Warwick Club trial.
 Davies won a gold cup for best performance of the day, and a silver cup for best sidecar performance.

 Davies and his family lived at 'Darley Dale', Crowther Road, Wolverhampton at the time.